Evidence review

 What it is not is a way to get full-dose benefits with low-dose risk.
 The evidence points the other way: the benefit and the side effects scale together.
 And because much low-dose use relies on compounded or self-adjusted product, it carries its own safety questions — preparation and dosing errors are a documented concern with compounded GLP-1 9, and the broader practice is driven by patient anecdote rather than trial evidence 10.
 We cover those risks in is compounded / microdosed GLP-1 safe?.

 If you're weighing the two, the most useful framing is honest: a lower dose likely trades away benefit to buy tolerability, in territory the trials never formally tested.
-For the full picture, start with our pillar, microdosing GLP-1 — what the evidence actually shows, and see does microdosing GLP-1 actually work?.
+For the full picture, start with our pillar, microdosing GLP-1 — what the evidence actually shows, see does microdosing GLP-1 actually work?, and put real numbers on it with how much weight can you lose microdosing GLP-1?.
 To compare the providers offering low-dose and titration protocols, use the GLP-1 microdose rankings hub.

 Frequently asked